Salary Guide 2024

 Following a candidate survey there has been a shift in priority with flexible workplace/hybrid working being replaced at top slot by an increase in salary becoming the number one reason for changing jobs.
 We believe this has been driven by the cost of living, but also that hybrid working has become an expectation rather than a benefit or privilege and is consequently viewed differently.

 However, with a weaker job market, we have seen a growing number of businesses insisting on employees being in the office more often.
 For some this is now 5 days a week and, where in 2022 the balance was two days in the office, 3 days at home, this has now reversed.
 This increases an employee’s costs and time and is deeply unpopular.
-As the demand for skills increases with an improving economy, any insistence on office presenteeism is likely to back fire as employees have more favorable conditions presented to them with a switch of jobs.
+As the demand for skills increases with an improving economy, any insistence on office presenteeism is likely to back fire as employees have more favourable conditions presented to them with a switch of jobs.

 Following a review of candidates priorities carried out by the Ashdown recruitment team, we list the most important factors considered when moving job in priority order.